samparkewolfe/Sound_Control/README.txt

     Linear activation on the neural net?
     Several channels (only 3).
     Triangle UI to visualise mix.
+FM Synth
-Build a simple weird synth to play with.
+    Two slider synth to mess around with.
-Piano sampler which you map areas of the piano to the sensor positions.
-    Change Scale.
-    Linear Regression.
 Microphone input!!
     Microphone RMS
     Headphones with a mic on them.